Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 Next.js is hailed for its versatility in allowing different data fetching methods.
 Whether it's through a REST API or a GraphQL API, Next.js gives developers the freedom to choose their preferred method.
 Its Incremental Static Regeneration feature, which allows the onward static generation of pages, has also been commended.

 Next.js' control-centric approach has been appreciated by several developers.
-Unlike Gatsby, it does not rely heavily on plugins, making troubleshooting possibly more accessible for those with a knack for a custom approach.
+Unlike Gatsby, it does not rely heavily on plugins, making troubleshooting more accessible for those with a knack for a custom approach.
 However, this also means that developers have to shoulder more burden, as common tasks are not easily template-able.

 Popular Opinions on Gatsby

 Gatsby, on the other hand, is appreciated for its robust plugin system.
-Developers have found it straightforward to template and create new websites due to Gatsby's extensive use of pre-made solutions.
+Developers find it straightforward to template and create new websites due to Gatsby's extensive use of pre-made solutions.
 Furthermore, the integration with GraphQL for data management has been praised, although this ties developers to a specific data fetching method.

 The troubleshooting experience with Gatsby has been challenging due to its heavy reliance on plugins.
 Deferring to external solutions means developers may have to wait for plugin updates or even contribute to the open-source community when problems arise.